prometheusresearch/baseline-codebase/src/rex.db/README.rst

 released under the AGPLv3 license with a commensurate attribution clause.
 For more information, please visit http://rexdb.org/.

-The development of this product was supported by the National Institute Of Mental Health of the National Institutes of Health under Award Number R43MH099826.
+The development of this product was supported by the National Institute of Mental Health of the National Institutes of Health under Award Number R43MH099826.

 .. _HTSQL: http://htsql.org/